 Athamma is very innovative when it comes to making a new dish out of the regular.
 If you can imagine her making banana peel halwa, you can accept that fact.
-She made this halwa the first time when we had too much of apples and both of us were also in an experimentation mood.
-First made it regular method, then she tried with flour.
-Both came out very well that it become a favorite for us.
+She made this halwa the first time when we had too many apples and both of us were also in an experimentation mood.
+First made it in the regular method, then she tried flour.
+Both came out very well that it becomes a favorite for us.

 I had a day off on account of Republic day and Konda went for Flag hosting.
 Boys are still small to miss these occasions.
-Then entire day was spent with them asking for something chocolate.
-I ended up making about different chocolate dishes that they were so eager for today, so that they can enjoy it.
+Then the entire day was spent with them asking for something chocolate.
+I ended up making about different chocolate dishes that they were so eager for today so that they can enjoy them.
 Just knowing that some goodies are awaiting them, was enough to pacify them for the moment.

 Apple Halwa ~ Two ways!

 Sugar - 1 cup (increase if you want a sweeter taste)

 Orange-red colour - a pinch

 How to make Apple Halwa